Tomasz64/playwright-playground/README.md

 - Jenkins pulls tests from repository and runs them inside Playwright container
 - Report is generated and submitted to Jenkins HTML reports

+This [Repo](https://github.com/Tomasz64/playwright-playground-jenkins-job) contains job that creates dynamic agent which pulls playwright docker image and executes all tests.